 ABOVE: Ficus auriculatagrowing at the Sepilok Rainforest Discovery Centre at Sepilok in Sabah (Photo by Astrid Cruaud and Jean-Yves Rasplus) .

 Two species of figs introduced to Borneo from Asia, Ficus auriculataand Ficus obpyramidata are often eaten on the Asian continent but have never become popular in Borneo.
-In both cases the ripe female figs are eaten.
+In both cases only the ripe female figs are eaten.

 Despite the abundance of wildlife that feeds on wild figs in Borneo, Bornean figs are rarely eaten by humans.
 We list below the most common wild figs eaten by locals in Borneo.